mateuadsuara/hof/hof.md

 There we have code at a much higher level of abstraction.
 In contrast with the code at the starting point, this one enables us to see what the program is doing in human terms: given `people` treats `only drivers`, `gets their names` and `prints them`.

-The functions that we've defined conform to SOLID principles at a much more fine-grained level.
-That makes them very loosely coupled and as a result they are extremely easy to test as units.
-In addition, if we need to change a part of the system, it is as simple as changing a function.
+Each function does only one thing and does it well.
+You can extend their functionality by combining them, not modifying them.
+Because they are functions, as long as you keep the signature, you can change their implementations and the users will not notice.
+All of that makes them very loosely coupled and as a result they are extremely easy to test as units.

 You may start to feel now that [higher-order functions][hof] have very nice composable properties.
 I like to see them as a way to create a kind of lego system, a system with very composable little pieces that makes easy to create big and very expressive worlds.